MitchellGleason/Final-Project/README.md

 ## Tableau Visualization

 After analysing US Adidas Sales Data, few visualizations have been created using Tableau.csv file.
 Here is a [link]() to Tableau Public which has few worksheets regarding data analysis.
-- Number of Sales data has been plotted against each retailer to analyse which retailer has the highest number of sales, and it is found that Foot Locker has the highest number[Number of Sales]().
+- Number of Sales data has been plotted against each retailer to analyse which retailer has the highest number of sales, and it is found that Foot Locker has the highest number [Number of Sales per retailer]().